foundersmu/smuprd/README.md

 ## Force Protection Considerations

-- The site functions strictly as an information and contact relay
+- This site functions strictly as an information and contact relay
 - No operational, personnel, or sensitive business data is hosted
 - Repository contents should be treated as publicly accessible at all times
 - Changes should be reviewed with OPSEC and digital footprint considerations in mind